ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 ## Conclusion

 VitePress has been great to work with, and I'm happy with it so far.
-If I need to add forms and email, then I may switch back to WordPress if I can't find an affordable third party solution.
-For now, I'm happy with the tradeoffs.
-If I wanted to I could even write a custom data loader that pulls WordPress posts from its REST API and renders them in the VitePress site, or adapt the VitePress site to use WordPress as a headless CMS.
-I'm trying to keep things simple for now.
+If I need to add forms and email, and I can't find a quick, easy, and affordable way to integrate it, then I'll likely switch back to WordPress.
+I could also try for push notifications and RSS feeds over email as an outbound communication tool.
+I'm happy with the tradeoffs for now and I'm trying to keep things simple.